14 Best Practices In Creating Interactive Flowcharts For Decision Making

 There are a few common ways of leveraging the user-input box in the design of your flowchart.
 If you need to collect some information from everybody that interacts with your flowchart, you can use the user-input box at the beginning of your flowchart.
 You need to be careful with using the user-input box in the beginning of the flowchart because if you have any branch after that user-input box which does not end with a Send-email-log box, then you will not be able to get that user-input in your email when the user reaches the end of that branch.

 If you need to collect the user's information only when certain criteria are met, then you can use the user-input box towards the end of those branches.
 Make sure to add a Send-email-log box at the end of all the branches after the user-input box.

 10. Bookmark links between statement boxes

-Bookmark links connect your current box (source) to an existing box (the destination).
-They are different from the regular connectors in the sense that the regular connector is created automatically at the time of creating a new box while a bookmark link uses a box that has already been created before.
+Bookmark links in DeciZone connect your current box (source) to an existing box (the destination).
+They are different from the regular connectors in the sense that the regular connector is created automatically at the time of creating a new box while a bookmark link uses source/destination boxes that have already been created before.

 Use Bookmark Links to connect one flowchart with another flowchart.